 - Tightness and pulled threads when you are working with fabric corners

 - Broken threads

 All of the above are nightmares and will result in you having to go back over your work, and unpicking those stitches.
-There are however, some rules and procedures that you can follow to check that the problem is the tension, as oppose to any other machine error.
+There are, however, some rules and procedures that you can follow to check that the problem is the tension, as opposed to any other machine error.

 What Causes Sewing Machine Tension?

 Incorrect tension is a symptom of other issues.
 You may have chosen the wrong thread needed for the fabric and that will explain the puckering.
 If for example, you are using a larger thread than normal, the tension discs of your machine will be pushed further apart and the tension increased.
 So don’t blame your machine – it might be your human error that has caused these problems!